Frequently Asked Questions

 Autism BrainNet accepts donations from:

-- Individuals between up to the age of 50 without a diagnosis of autism or other neurologic or psychiatric conditions.
+• Individuals up to the age of 50 without a diagnosis of autism, neurologic or psychiatric conditions or severe brain injury.
 This donation will benefit scientific studies by allowing the comparison of brain tissue from people with and without autism.

 No. Autism BrainNet currently does not have a pre-registry for donors.
 At the time of death, or when death is near, the next of kin or legal representative would need to contact Autism BrainNet at 877-333-0999 to initiate the donation process.
-You may also communicate a preference for postmortem brain tissue donation in your or your loved one’s healthcare directive or preplanning documents and share it with your family members.
+You may also communicate a preference for postmortem brain tissue donation in your or your loved one’s end-of-life planning documents and share it with your family members.

 You can download and print the Intent to Donate Postmortem Brain Tissue for Research Form and an Autism BrainNet Brain Donor Card to include in your documentation.
 Long-term planning will help ensure that a donor’s decision is respected.

 Brain tissue can only be used for research and not for transplantation.
-Therefore, brain donation is not part of most organ donation registries.
+Therefore, brain donation is not part of organ donation registries.
 This is why it is important for families and individuals to learn more about Autism BrainNet if they’re interested in becoming brain donors for research.
-To donate brain tissue, the consent of a next of kin is necessary, even if you or your loved ones have registered to be organ donors.
+To make a brain donation, the consent of a next of kin is necessary, even if you or your loved ones have registered to be organ donors.
 Autism BrainNet donors can be both brain and organ donors.
 Autism BrainNet encourages organ donation to save lives whenever possible.

 No. Autism BrainNet takes care of all the financial costs associated with the donation.